Section 5 of 9

 What we’d do on van 2

 We made a mistake installing a diesel heater on the petrol van.
 Originally this was to avoid needing to tap into the fuel tank (because we thought we were doing this all DIY) but the pro builder could have done this, and it would remove the diesel-vs-petrol complexity (and diesel smell!).
-We would also very likely ad an interior shower.
-Some of that is just us getting older, some of it is that a shower cubicle doubles as a toilet room, and right now we have zero privacy — our composting toilet pulls out from the bench seat by the sliding door, and you use it in the open van.
-It’s fine.
-It just occasionally involves asking the other person to take the dog for a walk right now please and knock before you come back in.
+We would also very likely add an interior shower.
+Some of that is just us getting older, some of it is that a shower cubicle doubles as a toilet room — right now the composting toilet pulls out from the bench seat and you use it in the open van, which involves occasionally asking the other person to take the dog for a walk right now please and knock before you come back in.